kgilstrap/Getting_and_Cleaning_Data/README.md

-this function will import the data from the prereq files above and combine the test and train data sets into one unified set the data set is output to the file combined_data.txt in the working directory it will also return the data set for further computation if required the source code contains minor documentation to explain each processing section as it occurs sequentially the output format contains headers and follows:
+this function will import the data from the prereq files above and combine the test and train data sets into one unified set

+the data set is output to the file combined_data.txt in the working directory.

+it will also return the data set for further computation if required.

+the source code contains minor documentation to explain each processing section as it occurs sequentially.

+the output format contains headers and follows:

 Subject